MaxandTheSolarSystem/MaxandTheSolarSystem/README.md

 -  ✧. ┊ Plum - Protector, Sexual Alter/Sexual Trauma Holder
 -  ✧. ┊ She/Him/They
 -  ✧. ┊ ATTENTION : Due to harrassment of Lust alters and cosplayers, we ask that you do not interact with Plum when fronting, thank you for understanding.
+-  ✧. ┊ Another note : Plum is NOT EXACTLY LIKE HER SOURCE.
+They barely connect themselves to it, only for "yes, that it my source" reasons.
+Any of the points or drama regarding Lust Sans excludes him from the equation.
+Do not try to bring it up with her, as it makes her uncomfortable.
+Plum despises how her source is pictured and created, and does not want to be tied to it.
+Please and thank you.
 -  *.·:·.✧ ✦✧.·:·.*
 -  ![splatter](https://github.com/MaxandTheSolarSystem/MaxandTheSolarSystem/assets/165223802/517cd4d4-9aaf-43c7-89b4-c85ab9b8a85f)
 -  ✧. ┊ Splatter - Introject, often fronts